Spring onions, along with garlic and ginger, are a staple in Chinese and many other Asian dishes. Here are 10 best spring onion substitutes.

 - Ramps

-- Ramps are typically foraged, and have a short season.
-(If you're not familiar with ramps, click here.)
-They look like scallions but are more garlicky in flavour, so don't use too much.
+- Also known as wild leeks, ramps are typically foraged, and have a short season.
+(If you're not familiar withย ramps, click here.)
+They look like scallions but are more garlicky in flavour, so don't use too much in raw dishes.

-Though spring onion is the usual choice, chives also work well when sprinkled on Chinese soups, such as this vegan wonton one.
+Though spring onion is the usual choice, chives also work well when sprinkled on Chinese soups, such as thisย vegan wonton soup.

 These spring onion substitutes are listed from best to worst: